JustinJZhang/AnatomySAM/README.md

 # AnatomySAM

-This is the repository for the paper "A Foundation Model for Multimodal Medical Image Segmentation Mimicking Medical Image Formation".
+This is the repository for the paper "IF-SAM: Image Formation-guided Segment Anything Model in A Joint Learning Framework for Multi-Modal Medical Image Segmentation".
 The code and dataset will be publicly available once the paper is accepted for publication.

 - [ ] **Model**
 - [ ] **Loss Functions**